 But there is a new approach using large displays surrounding your shooting scene – and it’s changing the game completely.
 Even more amazing, camera movement and simulation are done using the Unreal gaming engine.
-Even back in the mid 2000’s, I worked on a project that was attempting to use a game engine for movie pre-visualization.
+Even back in the mid 2000’s, I worked on a project that attempted to use a game engine for movie pre-visualization.
 That’s how far things have come.
 The amazing visuals of the Mandelorian were created using this technique – and it’s blowing green-screens away.

 Google has made its hand detection and tracking tech open-source, giving developers the opportunity to poke around in the tech’s code and see what makes it tick.